Faiz1604/todo/README.md

 1. Clone this repository to your local machine:

-2. Navigate to the project directory:
+2. Navigate to the project directory

+3 . npm install
 ## Usage

-To start the development server, run: npm install npm start
+To start the development server, run:

+npm start

 This will launch the application in your web browser.